IBM/cp4waiops-gitops/docs/cp4waiops-advanced-install-options.md

 - For `repository URL` and `revision` field, if you use a repository forked from [the official CP4WAIOps GitOps repository](https://github.com/IBM/cp4waiops-gitops) and on a different branch, please fill these fields using your own values.

-Besides the basic information, you can also use the install parameters as follows to customize the install behavior.
+Besides the basic information, when filling in the form, you can also update the following install parameters that are commonly used to customize the install behavior.

 | Parameter                             | Type   | Default Value      | Description
 | ------------------------------------- |--------|--------------------|-------------